drteresavasquez/gitsub-professors/instructions.md

 Now you have all of your work, plus all of your teammate's approved work on one branch. :cool:

 ### Javascript
-* EVERY SINGE PAGE must include a JS loop of some kind
+* EVERY SINGLE PAGE must include a JS loop of some kind
 * Your team can only have 1 JS file - main.js
 * All your JS should be written in functions.
-Wherever possible reuseable functions.
+Wherever possible reusable functions.

 **:warning:** DO NOT start coding until an instructor has looked at your github project AND MILESTONES.